Coaching-True-Connections/true-connections-coaching.github.io/faq.md

 Rates depend on service type and format.

-- Discovery call: [INSERT INFO HERE]
+- Discovery call: Free, 15 to 20 minutes
-- Coaching sessions or packages: [INSERT INFO HERE]
-- Consulting sessions or packages: [INSERT INFO HERE]
+- Individual coaching: $125 per 50-minute session
+- Couples coaching: $165 per 75-minute session
+- Consulting: $175 per 60-minute session
+- Packages: 5% to 10% savings when prepaid
-- Group coaching or workshops: [INSERT INFO HERE]
+- Group coaching and workshops: Custom quote
+- Sliding fee scale: Limited reduced-fee slots are available for local clients with financial hardship.
+Ask during the discovery call.

 ### 12) Do you offer packages or only single sessions?

 Both are available.

-- One-time strategy sessions: [INSERT INFO HERE]
+- Single sessions: Available as needed
-- Short-term packages: [INSERT INFO HERE]
+- Short-term packages: 4-session Momentum Package or 8-session Growth Package
-- Ongoing support: [INSERT INFO HERE]
+- Ongoing support: Monthly Maintenance after initial progress

 ### 13) What is your cancellation policy?

-Appointments can be rescheduled or canceled with [INSERT INFO HERE] notice.
-Late cancellations or missed sessions are [INSERT POLICY HERE].
+Appointments can be rescheduled or canceled with at least 24 hours notice.
+Late cancellations and missed sessions are charged in full unless there is an emergency.

 ### 14) Is what I share confidential?